-This season’s Group Ride Program starts on Saturday, May 13.
+The 2017 Group Ride Program starts on Saturday, May 13.
 Group rides will be offered each Saturday, Sunday & Friday morning until the end of September.
-Please take the time to review the information provided here which should provide you with a good orientation to the program.

-- Note that the Start Locations in the schedule are subject to change.
-Start Locations for all rides will be confirmed by Group Ride Leaders (GRLs) via the CFC “Members Only” Facebook page 2 days before the scheduled ride.
+Note that all information in the Master Schedule is subject to change and/or may not reflect recent updates.
+Ride details, including start locations, will be confirmed by Group Ride Leaders (GRLs) via the CFC “Members Only” Facebook page approximately 2 days before the scheduled ride.

 - Please arrive 15-20 minutes before departure time to ensure that you are ready to leave at the posted start time.